Skip to main content

 Continued development of language skills.
 Comprehension, speaking, reading and writing with short reading and compositions assignments.
 Introduction to more tenses and applications of the subjunctive and more grammatical components.
 Laboratory work.

 Taught in Quito, this course will have a dual focus on written and spoken Spanish structures and Latin American cosmovision, culture and realities (with a particular focus on Ecuador).
 Course themes include: Ecuadoran politics, health, education, food, migration, diversity of population and geography, cultural stereotypes and natural resources.
-The course will explore ways in which Ecuador is a part of a unified Latin American culture and experience and ways in which Ecuador is unique.
+The course will explore ways in which Ecuador is part of a unified Latin American culture and experience and ways in which Ecuador is unique.

 This course will focus on English translations of major literary works originally written in Spanish and their literary, cultural, social, and historic impact.
 Specific topics will vary.
 Taught in English.
 Does not count towards major or minor.